NibiruChain/py-sdk/docs-md/pytypes/common.md

             is ignored.
 Defaults to 0.
         gas_price (float, optional): Set the gas price used to calculate the fee.
             Defaults to 0.25.
         tx_type (TxType, optional): Configure how to execute the tx.
-Defaults to TxType.ASYNC.
+            Defaults to TxType.BLOCK.

     ### Class variables